GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/02.001-100/04.031-040/09.Lord,-in-the-Morning/docs.md

 In ways of righteousness;
 Make every path of duty straight
 And plain before my face.

-4 The men that love and fear Thy name
+4.The men that love and fear Thy name
 Shall see their hopes fulfilled;
 The mighty God will compass them
 With favor as a shield.

 ```

 - |   -  |